 In the event of a reactor breach, the ingress of air will enable degradation of the moderator via reactions with nitrogen and oxygen.
-The ability of yttrium compounds to readily react with oxygen is well-documented in the literature, as yttrium is found at the bottom of the Ellingham diagrams for oxide formation [74].
+The ability of yttrium compounds to readily react with oxygen is well-documented in the literature, as yttrium is found at the bottom of the Ellingham diagrams for oxide formation [99].
 However, yttrium dihydride has also been observed to react at room temperature with nitrogen to form surface layers of yttrium nitride.
-Nitrogen rot of yttrium dihydride has also been observed in the literature other than the fact that it may be impeded by grinding off the surface oxide/nitride and re-oxidizing the surface [75].
+Nitrogen rot of yttrium dihydride has also been observed in the past, though no details of this phenomenon have been provided in the literature other than the fact that it may be impeded by grinding off the surface oxide/nitride and re-oxidizing the surface [100].